-1. Name and jurisdiction of organization of constituent entity and resulting entity: bio Diagnostics, Inc. f constituent entity Nevac Jurisdict Corporation Entity type and, bio Diagnostics, Inc. f resulting entity Delaw Jurisdict Corporation Entity type A plan of conversion has been adopted by the constituent entity in compliance with the law of the jurisdiction governing the constituent entity 3.
-Location of p plan of conversion: (check one) □ The entire plan of conversion is attached to these articles. ☑ The complete executed plan of conversion is on file at the registered office or principal place of business of the resulting entity.
+1. Name and ju Name and jurisdiction of organization of constituent entity and resulting entity: bio Diagnostics, Inc. f constituent entity Nevac Jurisdict Corporation Entity type and, bio Diagnostics, Inc. f resulting entity Delaw Jurisdict Corporation Entity type A plan of conversion has been adopted by the constituent entity in compliance with the law of the jurisdiction governing the constituent entity 3.
+3. Location of plan of conversion: (check one) ☐ The entire plan of conversion is attached to these articles. ☑ The complete executed plan of conversion is on file at the registered office or principal place of business of the resulting entity.
 The complete executed plan of conversion for the required by NRS 88.330. e resulting domestic limited partnership is on file at the records office corporation n, limited partn ership, limited-liability limited partnership, limited-liab ility company or business trust .
-This form must I be accompanied by y appropriate fees.
-Nevada Secretary of State 92A Conversion Page Revised: 1-5-
+This form must be accompanied by appropriate fees.
+Nevada Secretary of State Nevada Secretary of State 92A Conversion Page Revised: 1-5-